jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 This is the key when we talk about independent and autonomy pieces.
 The devil is in the detail.

-Think about **REST services** are consumed by the applications or another services:
+Think about **Rest services** are consumed by the applications or another services:

 - There is a contract where the endpoint information is declared: request, response, security if needed, etc...
 - Consumers only send an HTTP call to an URL as the service contrat says and wait for a response.
 Consumers doen't know any detail about the internal implementation of the service or how the service manages its data.
 Languages/frameworks can be different between consumers and service.